smatsushima1/documentation/vba.md

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 ' STEP 2 - ASSIGN UNIQUE ITEM TO EACH VALUE
-' - the scripting dictionary object will create items for each unique item ' - the value for each item will be itself
+' - the scripting dictionary object will create items for each unique item ' - dupes will be removed
-' - dupes will be removed
 ' - new array is simply d
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''